 The history of most hybrid dogs is not entirely clear, but thankfully we know a little bit about these pups.
 Remember, as they are both mixed breeds, it is just as important to look at the history of both of his purebred parent’s past.
-Like many Poodle Mixes, and several Golden Retriever hybrids, both of these mixed breed pups are relatively new creations.
+Like many Poodle mixes and several Golden Retriever hybrids, both of these mixed-breed pups are relatively new creations.
 Let’s find out more!

 The Goldendoodle is often thought to be one of the first doodle crossbreeds, but surprisingly he isn’t.
 He was created in the 1990s, and his name was officially coined in 1992.
 Like the Bernedoodle, he was also bred to combine the hypoallergenic traits of the Poodle with the family favorite personality of the Golden Retriever.
 He is also known as the Groodle, but Goldendoodle sounds much cuter!

-The Goldendoodle’s coat tends to be a solid color, normally his favorite golden sheen.
-He can also take the color black, copper, apricot, red, white, cream, or gray.
+A Goldendoodle’s coat tends to be a solid color, normally his favorite golden sheen.
+He can also take the colors black, copper, apricot, red, white, cream, or gray.
 The color of the Bernedoodle has a broader variety of colors and combinations.
 He could take a solid black, white, or brown coat, a mixture of all these colors.
 He usually inherits the coloring of the Swiss parent, but he can also inherit any color of his Poodle parent.

 Both of their coats are long and wavy in length.
 This means that both of their grooming schedules are intense, which we will discuss later.
-But their adorable teddy bear jacket is a big appeal of both breeds.
+But their adorable teddy bear jacket is a big appeal for both breeds.